 Category: Transient Plane Source

 Abstract: Metal hydrides (MHs) have been considered as thermal energy storage (TES) materials for concentrated solar thermal applications.
 In this study, a TES system based on MgH2 was designed, constructed and optimized.
-The thermal conductivity of the MgH2/TiB2/ENG powder was measured using the transient plane source technique employing a Hot Disk TPS 1500 instrument.
+The thermal conductivity of the MgH2/TiB2/ENG powder was measured using the transient plane source technique.
 It was found that the thermal conductivity of a MgH2/TiB2/ENG pellet pressed at 223 MPa for 5 minutes and measured in the axial mode under 1 bar Ar was 1.77(5) W/m∙K. Yhis value agreed with the value obtained by other researchers.

 Reference: Sustainable Energy Fuels (2017), 1:1820-1829